apache/nifi-minifi-cpp/CONFIGURE.md

     # is not needed
     # (the default value is 1 sec)
     nifi.database.content.repository.purge.period = 1 sec

-### Configuring Volatile and NO-OP Repositories
-Each of the repositories can be configured to be volatile ( state kept in memory and flushed upon restart ) or persistent.
-Currently, the flow file and provenance repositories can persist to RocksDB.
-The content repository will persist to the local file system if a volatile repo is not configured.

- To configure the repositories:

-    # in minifi.properties
-    # For Volatile Repositories:
-    nifi.flowfile.repository.class.name=VolatileFlowFileRepository
-    nifi.provenance.repository.class.name=VolatileProvenanceRepository
-    nifi.content.repository.class.name=VolatileContentRepository

-    # configuration options
-    # maximum number of entries to keep in memory
-    nifi.volatile.repository.options.flowfile.max.count=10000
-    # maximum number of bytes to keep in memory, also limited by option above
-    nifi.volatile.repository.options.flowfile.max.bytes=1M

-    # maximum number of entries to keep in memory
-    nifi.volatile.repository.options.provenance.max.count=10000
-    # maximum number of bytes to keep in memory, also limited by option above
-    nifi.volatile.repository.options.provenance.max.bytes=1M

-    # maximum number of entries to keep in memory
-    nifi.volatile.repository.options.content.max.count=100000
-    # maximum number of bytes to keep in memory, also limited by option above
-    nifi.volatile.repository.options.content.max.bytes=1M
-    # limits locking for the content repository
-    nifi.volatile.repository.options.content.minimal.locking=true

-    # For NO-OP Repositories:
-    nifi.flowfile.repository.class.name=NoOpRepository
-    nifi.provenance.repository.class.name=NoOpRepository

  #### Caveats
  Systems that have limited memory must be cognizant of the options above.
 Limiting the max count for the number of entries limits memory consumption but also limits the number of events that can be stored.
 If you are limiting the amount of volatile content you are configuring, you may have excessive session rollback due to invalid stream errors that occur when a claim cannot be found.